ElementalAlly/physical_visualizer/README.md

 There are a few sections of wiring: Module Power, Module signals, and Input Reading.

 ## Input Reading
 This circuit is the most complex out of all of them.
 While the rest power or signal components where the circuitry is already made, this is a circuit you will have to build yourself.
 The circuit looks like this:

 ![Input circuit, check link below if it doesn't load](https://github.com/ElementalAlly/physical_visualizer/raw/main/docs/InputCircuit.png)

 If the image doesn't load, check [this link](https://forum.arduino.cc/t/how-to-read-data-from-audio-jack/458301/3), and exclude R1.

+This shifts the input from centering at 0 volts to centering at 2.5 volts, which allows the Arduino to read the entire input from its analog pins.

+We use the left audio signal because it's most commonly used as mono.

 The best way to get the audio signal and ground are to cut the audio extension cable in half and solder the two halves facing the same direction up on a prototype board, like the one seen on the end of the arduino hat I recommended.
 Then, solder the matching connections back together, and solder another two wires, one attaching to ground and the other attaching to the left signal.
 These can then be wired in the way of the diagram, and audio signal can be both received from a computer, and duplicated onto speakers with an audio jack.